xullnn/ls_pull_over_push/225/answers.md

 ```
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#No_separate_this

-> An arrow function does not have its own this.
+> An arrow function does not have its own `this`.
 The this value of the enclosing lexical scope is used; arrow functions follow the normal variable lookup rules.
-So while searching for this which is not present in current scope, an arrow function ends up finding the this from its enclosing scope.
+So while searching for `this` which is not present in current scope, an arrow function ends up finding the `this` from its enclosing scope.

 - How to fix:
   - pick up ways brought up in typical ways mentioned above